Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 How did you become chair of the Erb’s Palsy Group?

 I was very keen to continue to build on the excellent foundation that the founding families had created.
-Prior to becoming involved in the Charity I had never undertaken any voluntary work, but had worked in a range of customer facing roles, the last of which was in a Print Shop advising customers on projecting smart, professional corporate images, which was a benefit when developing the first range of printed materials for the Charity.
+Before becoming involved in the Charity I had never undertaken any voluntary work but had worked in a range of customer-facing roles, the last of which was in a Print Shop advising customers on projecting smart, professional corporate images, which was a benefit when developing the first range of printed materials for the Charity.

 What is the single biggest achievement of the Erb’s Palsy Group that you are most proud of?

-But I believe the biggest achievement of the the Charity is the partnership between the Organisation and Medical Professionals.
-We have developed an accredited Training Programme for Midwives, endorsed by the Royal College of Midwives and the Charity is regularly asked to participate in a range of Clinical Trials around Childbirth and living with an Obstetric Brachial Plexus Injury.
-Our range of information and fact sheets are requested in a widespread range of Clinical Settings.
+However, I believe the biggest achievement of the the Charity is the partnership between the Organisation and Medical Professionals.
+We have developed an accredited Training Programme for Midwives, endorsed by the Royal College of Midwives, and the Charity is regularly asked to participate in a range of Clinical Trials around Childbirth and living with an Obstetric Brachial Plexus Injury.
+Our range of information and fact sheets are requested in a wide range of Clinical Settings.
 This endorsement of the work the Charity has undertaken over the years is something the founding members could only have dreamed of.

 What would you still like to achieve?

 There is much still to achieve.
-On a personal level it still pains me that parents regularly make contact having been sent home from hospital with a new-born baby and with no useful or even accurate information about the condition.
+On a personal level, it still pains me that parents regularly make contact having been sent home from the hospital with a newborn baby, and with no useful or even accurate information about the condition.
 I would also like the Charity to develop a programme for our younger members surrounding the issue of self-esteem and their mental health.
 Over the past 10 years or so, it has become clear that there is much work to be done in encouraging young people to accept their disability and to enable them to discuss their worries and issues in a supportive environment.

 What is it that you most want to raise awareness about this week?